 After the museum, we had an appetite - so we went off to eat once again.
 I had to take Stef to the Arepas Cafe for a Venezuelan treat, it’s one of my go to spots for late night noms and beers in the neighborhood.

 Day 5 was all about touring the city and not walking.
 The best way to do this?
-Clearly by taking a ride on a double decker bus!
+Take a ride on a double decker bus!
 This ride will change your view of the city.
 As a native New Yorker I never thought about doing it, but the view from the top of the bus coupled with a nice breeze make for a perfect day.
+I’m cheesy.
+But I only tell the truth here.

 The double decker bus tour was followed a hop-on hop-off boat ride.
 What views you can take in during a torrential downpour!
 I had also just gotten a dirty water dog before boarding the boat.
 When it started to rain, I nearly slipped and died.
-If I were to go, it would certainly be fitting if I had a hot dog in my hand.
+If I were to go, it would certainly be fitting if I had a hot dog in my hand - a wiener in my mouth.
+Did I go too far?

 The evening ended with an episode of The Mindy Project on hulu; over which we consumed an entire pizza pie from Sac’s Place.